SmartBear/readyapi4j/modules/groovy-dsl/Rest-Request.md

 ## Adding assertions to the response

-The Assert4J DSL is a **Test** DSL, you're really not putting it to good use unless you verify the responses you get back.
+The Assert4J DSL is a **Test** DSL, so you're really not putting it to good use unless you verify the responses you get back.
 This is done in an ```asserting``` section in your configuration block.

 In addition to the general-purpose [assertions](Assertions.md) for things like simple content and the response